MohammedTwheed/trimming-code/explorations/README.md

+* the entry point to run this code is to run `loop_plots_optimizeNNForTrimmingPumpImpeller.m` and it depends on `optimizeNNForTrimmingPumpImpeller.m`.

 * this code represents an exploration to what we did in the `trimming_code.m`
     - and to run this code pay due care that you need to import data from the `training-data` folder :
     ```matlab